 - Goods should not be delivered, nor should services begin, prior to receipt of a PO.

 - Information contained on an invoice, packing slip, and service receipt should mirror the PO.

 - Only goods and services listed on the PO should be delivered.

-- All invoices must be sent directly to the accounts payable department either by mail or email: [email protected]
+- All invoices must be sent directly to the Accounts Payable Department either by mail or email: [email protected]

-- Invoices should always contain either PEC’s PO number or the name of the PEC ordering employee as part of a verbal order number.
+- Invoices should always contain PEC’s PO number.

 - In order to prevent processing delays, invoices should mirror the PEC PO with regard to extended cost, quantity, item number, description, price, terms and etc.

 - No sales/use taxes should be included in invoiced costs as PEC is exempt from sales/use tax.